SiddDevCS/OpenCVNoseTracker/README.md

    - The dot will pulse and change colors dynamically as your nose moves.

 6. Press **Esc** to exit the program.
----

----

-Let me know if you need help customizing or making the README even more awesome!